 (No ratings)

-Brooke Lundy, LMSW is a social worker in New York, NY specializing in social work.
-Brooke Lundy, LMSW is affiliated with NewYork-Presbyterian, ColumbiaDoctors and ColumbiaDoctors - Columbus Circle.
+Brooke Elizabeth Lundy, LMSW is a social worker in New York, NY specializing in psychiatry and social work.
+Brooke Elizabeth Lundy, LMSW is affiliated with NewYork-Presbyterian, ColumbiaDoctors and ColumbiaDoctors - Columbus Circle.

 Connecting with a therapist can be difficult.
 BetterHelp can help with that.
 They have an online network of licensed and accredited psychologists, marriage and family therapists, clinical social workers, and counselors.
 You can connect with their therapists via online video, phone, real-time chat, or asynchronous messaging.
 Easily switch therapists until you find one that fits you.
 Sign up through DocSpot for a discount on your first month's subscription.